AnimMouse/setup-ffmpeg/README.md

 ```

 #### Specific release
 For Ubuntu and Windows, specify the major and minor version only.
+Visit [BtbN/FFmpeg-Builds](https://github.com/BtbN/FFmpeg-Builds/releases/tag/latest) for the list of release tags.

 ```yaml
 steps: